Vegetarian Vs. Keto: How To Choose?

 A study conducted in India showed a link between following a vegetarian diet and reduced risk of cardiovascular diseases.
 These results are supported by studies in western countries.

 Reduced consumption of carbohydrates can be very beneficial for shedding pounds.
 Besides that, there are also other benefits to Keto diets, such as the following:

-The Keto diet was used as a method of treatment for intractable epilepsy for almost a century now.
-It was considered to have similar beneficial effects on fasting, which was also used as a dietary treatment method.
+The Keto diet has been used as a method of treatment for intractable epilepsy for almost a century now.
+It was considered to have similar beneficial effects as fasting, which was also used as a dietary treatment method.
 A 2019 review suggests that the Keto diet and its variations can be used as a non-surgical method of treatment in pharmacoresistant patients who suffer from epilepsy.

 As you know, both vegetarian and keto diets are often used as weight loss tools.
 They claim to help you successfully reach your weight goals and maintain the results.
 But which one is better when it comes to shedding pounds?